raotnameh/raotnameh.github.io/coursework.md

 Here is a list of courses that I have/am taken/taking during my Ph.D.

-## Courses Taken at IIIT Delhi.
+## Courses Taken at IIIT Delhi

-> Currently taking this course.
++ Currently taking this course.

     ### Advance Machine Learning
     + Since it's an advance course, we discuss current SOTA reserach papers.
 I will be putting up the list of papers I read in this course.
     + Link to the assignments done by me for this course, [GitHub](https://github.com/raotnameh/AML_Course)

     ### Natural Language Processing

     + Link to the assignments done by me for this course, [GitHub](https://github.com/raotnameh/NLP_LECTURE)

 <!--
 ## Teaching Assistantship at IIIT Delhi -->